camunda/camunda-docs-static/optimize/content/introduction/supported-environments.md

 ---

 Run Camunda Optimize in a Java-runnable environment.
-In Camunda Optimize the following environments are supported:
+The following environments are supported:

 # Web Browser